nully31/OpenMP-vs-OpenACC/README.md

 * BLAS and CBLAS libraries: It is used for SGEMM validation.
 For details, see http://www.netlib.org/blas/.

 ## Files
 1. `openmp-cpu`: Contains sequential and multi-threaded codes by OpenMP.
+The sequential kernel is skipped when `size > 2^10`.
 Compiled with basic gcc.
 2. `openmp-gpu`: Contains a GPU offloading code using OpenMP directives (OpenMP 4.5 <).
 Compiled with gcc with NVIDIA PTX GPU offloading feature enabled.
 3. `openacc-gcc`: Contains a GPU offloading code using OpenACC directives.
 Compiled with gcc with NVIDIA PTX GPU offloading feature enabled.
 4. `openacc-pgi`: Contains a GPU offloading code using OpenACC directives.
 Compiled with NVIDIA PGI Compiler (also known as NVC).